 If a PVC encapsulated product should become ripped or torn, repair it easily with matching PVC repair tape.
 As with all tapes, it is extremely important that the surface be clean and dry.
 Use a sufficient amount of pressure when applying the tape to ensure proper adhesion.

-General Conditions: Day-to-Day Soil Ordinary dirt and smudges can be removed with a mild soap, warm water, and, if necessary, a hard bristle brush to remove dirt from the crevices of deeply textured patterns.
+General Conditions: Remove day-to-Day Soil Ordinary dirt and smudges with a mild soap, warm water, and, if necessary, a hard bristle brush to remove dirt from the crevices of deeply textured patterns.
 Clean from bottom of wall upward.
 Rinse thoroughly with clean water from the top down using a sponge.

 Deeply embossed wall coverings need extra attention in case suds or loosened dirt lodge in depressed surfaces.
 Dry wall covering with a soft, lint-free cloth or towel.
 For more difficult stains that are only surface deep, we recommend using a stronger detergent.